alcorpas10/PlannerMonitoring/README.md

-# DecMonitoring
+# PlannerMonitoring
-Decentralized system for the monitoring of a drone swarm
+Decentralized system for the monitoring of a drone swarm.

+It includes 3 modules.
+- Viewer
+- Monitor
+- Replanning manager